Rangers vs. White Sox Player Props Betting Odds

-Player prop bet odds for Marcus Semien, Luis Robert and others are listed when the Texas Rangers host the Chicago White Sox at Globe Life Field on Tuesday at 8:05 PM ET.
+The Texas Rangers host the Chicago White Sox at Globe Life Field on Wednesday at 8:05 PM ET.
+Those looking to place a player prop bet can find odds for Marcus Semien, Luis Robert and others in this matchup.

 Bet on this matchup or its props with BetMGM!